Recertified hard drives are rigorously tested and available at a discount. But making a quality purchase involves knowing what to look for.

-However, terminology surrounding recertified drives can be confusing.
+However, terminology surrounding recertified HDDs can be confusing.
 A quick search online for resold drives will turn up results for “recertified drives”, “refurbished drives”, “certified refurbished drives”, and more.
 What’s more, these terms are often used slightly differently by different sellers.
 That can spell confusion for buyers looking to purchase drives at a discount.

 What’s at stake is quality.
-Behind the verbiage and the price tag, there’s a device that either works or doesn’t.
+Behind the verbiage and the price tag, there’s a device that either works for what you need or doesn’t.
 Since different sellers use terms differently, it’s helpful to have a sense of what to look for.
 To ensure you are purchasing a quality device, you should determine who refurbished the hardware, and what testing process it underwent in order to ensure that it’s good as new.

 Who Certifies the Certifiers?